Simon-Li1217/Simon-Li1217.github.io/_pages/about.md

 I am currently a second-year master's student at the [TJU Smart IoT Laboratory](https://smartiotlab.net/Home), advised by Prof.  [Tie Qiu](https://smartiotlab.net/Team).
 My current research focuses on the robust optimization of IoT topologies in smart cities.
 Currently, I have one conference paper and one journal paper under submission.

-My research interests primarily focus on *graph data mining**, **graph-based decision models**, and **social network analysis**.
+My research interests primarily focus on *graph data mining**, **graph-based optimization tasks**, and **social network analysis**.
 I am passionate about exploring the essence of the world within vast amounts of data.
 I am highly self-motivated and deeply enthusiastic about research in artificial intelligence and data science.

 I am actively seeking **research assistant** and **PhD** opportunities to further my academic journey.
 For more details, please refer to my resume.
 Feel free to reach out to me at lijiqiao@tju.edu.cn & jasql1217@gmail.com, or on WeChat (ID: L937597275).